Music Citation Guide (Chicago Style)

 • This type of citation formatting is often useful for citing collections of essays by multiple authors that have been compiled into a single volume and edited by an individual or a group.
 If you need to cite one section of an edited volume (e.g. an individual chapter or essay, use the formatting example for Part of a larger whole: Chapter, essay, or section by one author in a book that's edited by another that appears below.

-Editor or translator INSTEAD OF author footnote example: 2.
-Roberta Gottesman and Catherine Sentman, eds., The Music Lover's Guide to Europe: A Compendium of Festivals, Concerts, and Opera (New York: John Wiley & Sons, 1992), 33-34. [also included is an arrow pointing towards the "eds." element of the example with a note that says, "In cases where there is more than one editor, use 'eds.' instead of 'ed.'"]
+2. Roberta Gottesman and Catherine Sentman, eds., The Music Lover's Guide to Europe: A Compendium of Festivals, Concerts, and Opera (John Wiley & Sons, 1992), 33-34.

-Editor or translator INSTEAD OF author bibliography entry example: Gottesman, Roberta, and Catherine Sentman, eds.
+Gottesman, Roberta, and Catherine Sentman, eds.
 The Music Lover's Guide to Europe: A Compendium of Festivals, Concerts, and Opera.
-New York: John Wiley & Sons, 1992.
+John Wiley & Sons, 1992.

 Edition other than the first: Numbered editions (2nd, 3rd, etc.)